Proxy305/TenTackle/readme.md

 Tensile data analysis assisting tool for Shimazu EZ series.

+## Changelog

+Added image export function.
+Currently, due to the changes in underlying processing mechanism, the command line version might not be working as expected.
+This will be fixed in future releases

 ## Introduction

 TenTackle assists with analysis of raw tensile data from certain models of Shimazu universal testing machine (namely, Shimazu EZ series).

 **Warning**: TenTackle is NOT a general purpose software.
-Only download if you are authorized and are well aware of its intended usage.
+Do not deploy and use if you are not aware of its intended usage.

 ## Function